-Unsurprisingly, my bird’s eye perspectives on bike planning are often at odds with the street-level perspectives we form while riding our bikes.
-Quotidianly, we want consideration from drivers, infrastructure like the Dutch and the Danes have, or electric assist because someone built our houses on top of steep hills.
+Unsurprisingly, my bird’s eye perspectives on bike planning often overlap with the street-level perspectives we form while riding our bikes.
+Quotidianly, we want consideration from drivers, infrastructure like the Dutch and the Danes have, or electric assistance because someone built our houses on top of steep hills.
 If cycling is to serve any meaningful function in car-focused cities, we need to step back from our immediate impulses and agree on some intelligent strategies.
 What follows is a 5 step guide.
 It is more about getting our ducks in a line than solving our immediate worries.

 Step 1: Don’t get fixated on roads.

-Recognise that the story you tell yourself about car traffic gradually giving way to bike traffic on your city’s streets is just that: it is a story.
-The academic term is “metanarrative“, and the academic consensus is that metanarratives are not to be trusted.
+Recognize that the story you tell yourself about car traffic gradually giving way to bike traffic on your city’s streets is just that: it is a story.
+The academic term is “metanarrative, “and the academic consensus is that metanarratives are not to be trusted.
 All you really know is the state of the road at the moment (uninviting to would-be cyclists) and the dominant attitude among voters who think roads exist for them and their cars.

 Step 2: See your city as a multi-game court.

-The good news is that resigning yourself to the state of the road needn’t mean relinquishing your right to a safe and dignified life of bike transport, any more than the popularity of driving stops those who prefer riding on trains from living, working and shopping along their cities’ main rail routes.
+The good news is that resigning yourself to the state of the road needn’t mean relinquishing your right to safe and dignified life of bike transport, any more than the popularity of driving stops those who prefer riding on trains from living, working, and shopping along their cities’ main rail routes.
 Differing lifestyles can coexist.
-Another is life in an urban village, pursued by people who manage to find shops, schools and jobs within walking distance of their inner city apartments.
-A fourth, is a life of bike transport.
+Another is living in an urban village, pursued by people who manage to find shops, schools, and jobs within walking distance of their inner city apartments.
+A fourth is the life of bike transport.

-If we think of each habitual mode choice and attendant preferences for housing and jobs as a game, we can then see the city as a field that has been marked for multiple sports.
-Our cities have already been marked for the three dominant games (driving, riding trains and walking), but they have to make room for what could take off as the most popular game of them all.
+If we think of each habitual mode choice and attendant preferences for housing and jobs as a game, we can see the city as a field marked for multiple sports.
+Our cities have already been marked for the three dominant games (driving, riding trains, and walking), but they have to make room for what could take off as their most popular game.

-The challenge becomes less daunting once we realise that all of these games use different parts of the field and don’t all use the same goal posts.
+The challenge becomes less daunting once we realize that all of these games use different parts of the field and don’t all use the same goalposts.
 While the Jeremy Clarksons of this world are shooting for industrial parks and shopping malls in the outfield…

-…the Berts and the Ernies have their goals (Hooper’s Store, Oscar’s trash can, the stoop where everyone meets) clustered together in the centre of the field…
+…the Berts and the Ernies have their goals (Hooper’s Store, Oscar’s trash can, the stoop where everyone meets) clustered together in the center of the field…

-…while Taras Grescoe and his Straphanger pals have their goals strung along the main train lines that link the corners of the field through the centre.
+…while Taras Grescoe and his Straphanger pals have their goals strung along the main train lines that link the corners of the field through the center.

 (The three maps above correspond to each of those lifestyles as played on the field known as Rome.)

-What is important to note is that when the fourth game is properly introduced it will have its own sets of goals.
+What is important to note is that when the fourth game is properly introduced, it will have its own set of goals.
 How do we know where they will be placed on the field?
 The answer to that comes by imagining how the bike transport lifestyle would be played if it had its own field.

 Such a city should also have a permeable street grid, like Barcelona’s Eixample district, and have many buildings raised on piloti.
 This is so cyclists could ride as the crow flies.
-With an earlier blog post I used maths and some assumptions borrowed from transport geography to ascertain that average commute times for cyclists in a 15km diameter permeable city with no motorised traffic on the ground to obstruct cyclists, would be 24 minutes for those who ride at 15kph, or 18 minutes for those who can maintain 20kph—the speed most riders in Copenhagen maintain in order to stay with the green wave.
+With an earlier blog post, I used maths and some assumptions borrowed from transport geography to ascertain that average commute times for cyclists in a 15km diameter permeable city with no motorized traffic on the ground to obstruct cyclists would be 24 minutes for those who ride at 15kph, or 18 minutes for those who can maintain 20kph—the speed most riders in Copenhagen maintain to stay with the green wave.
 (The following graphic represents 1000 randomly picked trips in a 15km diameter city. )

-18 to 24 minute average commute times in a city of six million people!
+18 to 24-minute average commute times in a city of six million people!
 Can you see the potential?
-This fourth game we want to bring to the multi-game field of the city will not only be played by those who care for their health or the health of the planet.
-It will be played by workers, employers, couriers, merchants, service providers, in fact anyone drawn to the city by the opportunities provided to quickly access the large markets they promise.
+We want to bring this fourth game to the city’s multi-game field will not only be played by those who care for their health or the planet’s health.
+Workers will play it, employers, couriers, merchants, and service providers; in fact, anyone is drawn to the city by the opportunities provided to quickly access the large markets they promise.

 Step 4.
 Find room for your game among all the others.

 Most car-centric cities have centrally located flat lands to spare.
-During the age of the car, and before that the street car, it was easier to unlock hills for development than low lying planes.
+During the age of the car, and before that, the street car, it was easier to unlock hills for development than low-lying planes.
 The only public infrastructure needed to build on a hill is a road or a tram line that can be extended as needed.
-Before low lands can be developed with high value functions like housing, entire levee banks need to be built.
-Flat lands, even if they were near to town, became the sites of our factories, docklands, and goods yards.
-Interestingly, many such facilities have been abandoned as our cities have entered their post industrial phases.
+Before low lands can be developed with high-value functions like housing, entire levee banks need to be built.
+Flat lands became the sites of our factories, docklands, and goods yards even near a town.
+Interestingly, many such facilities have been abandoned as our cities have entered their post-industrial phases.

-Some of the districts we have coloured in blue are bigger than whole cities in the Netherlands.
-Not all can be covered in apartments and public buildings targetting those of us pursuing “game four”.
-Enough of them can be though for us to see at a glance that room exists on the fields of our cities for a lifestyle oriented around the overlooked mode.
+Some of the districts we have colored in blue are bigger than whole cities in the Netherlands.
+Not all can be covered in apartments and public buildings targetting those of us pursuing “game four.”
+Enough of them can be thought for us to see at a glance that room exists in the fields of our cities for a lifestyle-oriented around the overlooked mode.

-Whether it’s an end zone, goal post, finishing line, a ring on a pole or a hole in the ground, every game has a goal to suit.
+Whether it’s an end zone, goal post, finishing line, a ring on a pole, or a hole in the ground, every game has a goal to suit.
 The same is true for lifestyles that give preference to particular modes.
 Freestanding buildings dwarfed by their own car parking lots are the usual goals for those habituated to driving.
 Tall buildings clustered around stations are the straphangers’ goals.
-For people who idealise a lifestyle of short walking trips it is common to have goals that involve walking up stairs, given their predilection for old recycled buildings.
+For people who idealize a lifestyle of short walking trips, it is common to have goals that involve walking up stairs, given their propensity for old recycled buildings.

-In those parts of the field where we see merit in pursuing the bike transport game, the goals should be designed to suit the secret desire of every person who enjoys cycling, and that is to bring their bike with them inside.
+In those parts of the field where we see merit in pursuing the bike transport game, the goals should be designed to suit the secret desire of every person who enjoys cycling: to bring their bike with them inside.